Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Core Prevention Principles

-• Document everything: If it’s not written, it didn’t happen.
+• Document everything: If it is not written, it did not happen

-• Communicate clearly: Recap calls and meetings in writing.
+• Communicate clearly: Recap calls and coverage decisions in writing

-• Standardize procedures: Use checklists for quotes, renewals, and submissions.
+• Standardize procedures: Use checklists for enrollments, renewals and submissions

 FAQs About E&O Claims

-Q4: How can I reduce the risk of E&O claims in my agency?
+How can I reduce the risk of E&O claims as an insurance agent?

 Insurance Agent Interests